Nerajno/Terminus/README.md

 # Terminus

-A Redirect page for all FreeCodeCamp projects that haven't been completed yet.
+A redirect page for all FreeCodeCamp projects that haven't been completed and a page that shows full image video background.

 ### Built with :
 * BootStrap